openstack/nova/doc/source/contributor/process.rst

 -  if you need a spec, then please submit a nova-spec for review, see: https://docs.openstack.org/infra/manual/developers.html

 Got any more questions?
-Contact johnthetubaguy or one of the other nova-specs-core who are awake at the same time as you.
+Contact the PTL or one of the other nova-specs-core who are awake at the same time as you.
 IRC is best as you will often get an immediate response, if they are too busy send him/her an email.